dcsil/klutch/app/README.md

 ## Troubleshooting

-* Heroku's free plan lets the site to "shut down" if inactive, so the first request will take sometime to go through.
+* With Heroku's free plan, the site will "shut down" after a certain period of inactivity, so the first request will take some time to go through.
 You can avoid this by pinging https://klucth-app.herokuapp.com/ directly before testing

 ## Decision Log
+* We decided to integrate our MVP with Cerner EHR because this is the EHR that is used by our main Subject Matter Expert.
+* Third party APIs:
+  * We pivoted from using Tesseract to Google Vision because the latter has a higher accuracy for OCR.
+  * Instead of using another Google Service, we also pivoted to using IBM Watson for NLP, since the latter has a higher accuracy in this area.
+* Backend:
+  * We decided to use NestJS for our backend because it supports TypeScript, which makes it easier to align it with our frontend.
+Furthermore, it also provides abstraction for common Node.js frameworks (e.g., Express).
+  * We also handle all third-party API calls in our backend because Google Vision and IBM Watson are not designed to be called from the client side.
+* For storage and database, we decided to use Firebase because it comes with our Google API subscription.
+Furthermore, it employs a serverless architecture that allows real-time updates and easy retrieval of data from the client side.
+* Finally, we decided to host our backend on Heroku because .... *TODO*

 ## Authors